extra virgin olive oil

 This is the healthy version.
 Extra virgin olive oil.
 No lard or pig skin.

-Chopping and cooking included you can make this in forty minutes.
+If you chop and cook you can make this in forty minutes.
 If you want to make the orecchiette as well that’s another good hour.

 I like more vegetables than pasta, so I use less than fifty grams of pasta per person.
-I use a water based pasta made of semolina as it has more texture and doesn’t overcook as easily as dry or fresh egg pasta.
-Cook the pasta in salted boiling water for about five minutes then drain and add to the soup.
-Allow the pasta to absorb the flavours for at least ten minutes.
+I use a water based pasta made of semolina as it has more texture and doesn’t overcook so easily as dry or pasta or fresh egg pasta.
+Cook the pasta in salted boiling water for about five minutes then drain and add to the soup and let the pasta absorb the flavours for at least ten minutes.

 Chop the onion, carrot and celery into small dice.
 Heat some extra virgin olive oil in a heavy casserole and sauté on a medium heat for five to ten minutes.